What is ceritinib?

 You may be given medication to prevent nausea or vomiting while you are receiving ceritinib.

-You may need frequent medical tests to be sure this medicine is not causing harmful effects.
-If you have heart disease, your heart function may need to be checked using an electrocardiograph or ECG (sometimes called an EKG).
-Your cancer treatments may be delayed based on the results of these tests.
+You may need frequent medical tests to be sure ceritinib is not causing harmful effects.
+Your cancer treatments may be delayed based on the results.

 Store at room temperature away from moisture and heat.